AlexBNZ/gravity_falls/README.md

 Starting with reaching the 5x Baby bonus, and thereafter every 10x after that (ie. 15x & 25x), the player is assigned a ramdomly selected Time Baby mission from the three below.
 (MOSTLY WORKING! - Not sure what to do after all three modes are attempted.)

 * **Globnar**

+(NOT YET STARTED)

 * **The Inconveniencing**

+The player has 35 seconds to shot six different lit shots and collect the hurry up which starts at 15 million points: the Portal target, the Tent of Telepathy saucer, the Watertower ramp, the Zodiac saucer, the Trembley's Cove shot, and the Mystery Shack ramp.
+When all six shots are completed, the hurry up is awarded.
+(CURRENTLY WORKING!)

 * **The Land Before Swine**

+(NOT YET STARTED)